Achievable logoAchievable logo

 Private placements

 A security offered to no more than 10 non-institutional (retail) investors in the previous 12 months is eligible for the private placement exemption.
-Additionally, these investors must buy the security for investment purposes (not just to immediately resell it).
-Last, no commissions from retail investors* can be collected by the financial representatives facilitating the transactions.
+In addition:

 Commissions can be collected from private placement sales to institutional investors.*

-Let’s assume a local business in your state wants to raise capital by selling stock while also avoiding state registration of the security.
-The company offers the security to you, plus 9 other retail investors while taking no commission.
+Assume a local business in your state wants to raise capital by selling stock while avoiding state registration of the security.
+The company offers the security to you plus 9 other retail investors and takes no commission.
 You purchase the stock for investment purposes and now hold an unregistered, non-exempt security.
-The issuer was able to sell their stock without registering it because of the way it was sold (an exempt transaction).
+The issuer was able to sell the stock without registering it because of the way it was sold (an exempt transaction).

-You now hold a restricted security that cannot be sold in the public markets until it’s registered.
-This doesn’t mean you can’t sell the security, though.
-If you can claim an exempt transaction yourself (most likely one of the many transactions below), you can sell the security.
+You now hold a restricted security that can’t be sold in the public markets until it’s registered.
+That doesn’t mean you can’t sell it at all.
+If you can rely on an exempt transaction yourself (often one of the exemptions below), you may be able to sell the security without registration.

 Isolated non-issuer transactions